-- (11) At the left end of the engine unit, remove the screw that secures the PF encoder PCB and its support to the engine unit, taking care not to touch the PF encoder disk. - (12) If the PF encoder disk needs to be replaced, peel it off the PF roller gear L.
+- (11) At the left end of the engine unit, remove the screw that secures the PF encoder PCB and its support to the engine unit, taking care not to touch the PF encoder disk (if it has not been removed in Section 6.1.15). - (12) If the PF encoder disk needs to be replaced, peel it off from the PF roller gear L.